 Option 4: Downtown Orlando

 Orlando’s downtown is fun to walk around, especially if you stay at one of the downtown hotels.
-Downtown Orlando has some great restaurants, bars, shops, and entertainment.
+Downtown Orlando has some amazing restaurants, bars, shops, and entertainment.
 Take a walk around Lake Eola Park, where you can see the beautiful city skylines.

 Get a Cup of Coffee